ekg/smbe2024/impg_prez.md

 ---

-## Need for a Scalable, Unbiased Approach
+## The Challenge: Need for a Scalable, Unbiased Approach

 - Handle tens to thousands of genomes
 - Avoid reference bias and input order dependency